ahrustic13/movie-web-app/movie-app/README.md

 # MovieApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.
-If you want to run this project please change line 6 in package.json from "start": "node server.js" to  "start": "ng serve".
+If you want to run this project please change line 6 in package.json from `"start": "node server.js"` to  `"start": "ng serve"`.

 ## Development server